Arav's dwelling Welcome to my sacred place, wanderer

 4 chain=forward action=drop connection-state=new connection-nat-state=!dstnat in-interface-list=WAN

-First rule makes use of fasttrack mechanism that sends traffic via short path past the CPU, so called hardware offload to a switch chip.
-While it drastically reduce load on a CPU, we lose ability to work with traffic allowed by this rule, like mark packets, and other things in a mangle section.
-But, since I don’t do anything special with traffic I offload everything.
-If you need to do something then you can fasttrack only some traffic like the one going in and out the Internet.
+But in short, fasttrack mechanism sends traffic via short path past the CPU, in other words, it offloads traffic to a switch chip.
+While it drastically reduce load on a CPU, we lose ability to work with traffic allowed by this rule, like packets marking, and other things in a mangle section.

 In the last rule we deny establishing connections from outside if there is no destination NAT rule specified.